-Test of labor-extensive methods to monitor floodplain vegetation and water quality of floodplain waterbodies.
+Test of novel techniques to monitor floodplain vegetation and water temperature of river channels.

 Key goals: Innovative monitoring